Fight Traffic Ticket in Iowa

-Unless your ticket states you must appear in court (i.e. it’s a “non-scheduled” ticket), you can plead guilty or no contest and pay your ticket, or you can plead not guilty and fight your ticket in court.
+Unless your Iowa traffic ticket indicates you must appear in court (i.e., it's a “non-scheduled" ticket), you can plead "guilty" or "no contest" and pay your fine OR plead "not guilty" and fight your traffic ticket in court.

 (Plead Guilty or No Contest)